maxtaco/tamejs/README.md

 Slightly More Advanced Example
 -----------------------------

-We've already shown how parallel and serial network flows works, what about something in between?
+We've shown parallel and serial work flows, what about something in between?
 For instance, we might want to make progress in parallel on our DNS lookups, but not smash the server all at once.
 A compromise is windowing, which can be achieved in *tamejs* conveniently in a number of different ways.
-In the 2007 paper, the technique suggested is a *rendezvous*.
+In the 2007 paper (see below), the technique suggested is a *rendezvous*.
 A rendezvous is implemented in *tamejs* as a pure JS construct (no rewriting involved), which allows a program to continue as soon as the first event fires (rather than the last):

 ```javascript
 function do_all (lst, windowsz) {